Tennis in China

 China has 30,000 tennis courts and an estimated 14 million people in China regularly play tennis, up from 1 million when the sport returned to the Olympics in 1988, according to the WTA Tour.
 The Chinese government is aiming to increase that by 15 percent every year.
 The nation's tennis market has reached $4 billion annually, according to Tom Cannon, a professor and sports finance expert at the University of Liverpool Management School in England.

 The women's tour in 2014 upgraded the China Open in Beijing to become the only combined event with the men's tour in Asia.
 Played at the Beijing Olympic Tennis Center with combined prize money of $6.6 million and a main stadium that holds 10,000 spectators, the China Open is now one of the WTA's top four tournaments.
 The ATP's other flagship tournament in Asia is the $3.24 million Shanghai Masters.

-China Open Rating Tour

-The China Open Rating Tour (CRT) is to be launched in April 2009.
-The CRT is the new national amateur tennis league and is an effort to spur greater interest in tennis at the grassroots level.

-The CRT will be divided into three levels of proficiency to sharpen its competitive edge, similar to a boxing competition with different weight classes.
-It will feature singles, doubles and mixed doubles play.
-Winners of each competition level will battle for the national trophy during the newly promoted China Open tournament that runs from Oct 1-11.

-The tournament will be divided into six regions, with seven cities hosting competition.
-The regions and cities include: North (Beijing), Northeast (Shenyang), Central (Wuhan), East (Shanghai), South (Guangzhou) and West (Kunming and Chengdu).

-Amateurs and retired professionals of any age – or nationality – are invited to apply to compete in the CRT via the league's official website.